wazuh/wazuh-documentation/source/migration-guide/index.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-  :description: Learn how to migrate from Open Distro for Elasticsearch or from OSSEC to Wazuh.
-This guide gives instructions to make these migration actions.
+  :description: Learn how to migrate from Open Distro for Elasticsearch to the Wazuh indexer and Wazuh dashboard.
+This guide gives instructions to perform the migration.

 Migration guide
 ================